jeff5/python-with-science/doc/source/colour_wheel/colour_wheel.rst

 This project looks at colour the way a website developer or graphic artist might.
 It draws a colour wheel using hue and lightness.

-It assumes you know about for-loops and functions.
-And it makes use of named and default arguments to functions.
+It makes use of named and default arguments to functions.
 It is helpful to have done the RGB colour project, but not essential.